niels-tropos/radioisotope_spec_sheet_sample_dataset/README.md

 ## Train and Publish Your Document AI Model to Extract Relevant Fields
-1. Download the pdf dataset from https://github.com/niels-tropos/radioisotope_spec_sheet_sample_dataset
+1. Download the radioisotope_specification_sheet.zip dataset from https://github.com/niels-tropos/radioisotope_spec_sheet_sample_dataset

 2. On the left-side, navigate to <strong>AI & ML >> Document AI</strong>
 3. Build a new model <strong>```+ Build```</strong>